AdobeDocs/dev-site/src/pages/home/home-resource.md

 ### Adobe Commerce Extensibility

-Learn how develop Out-of-Process apps that extend and customize Adobe Commerce.
+Learn how to develop Out-of-Process apps that extend and customize Adobe Commerce.